-To book Horst Köehler as the politics speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Horst Köehler for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Horst is known to cover the following topics: